mhomde/ALSV4_CPP_Faerie/README.md

 - All the features of the original.
 I generally keep this up-to-date with the latest release.
 - Flight support.
 This is the main point of this fork, and hence the name for it: Faerie ALS.
 - Swimming support planned.
 (Currently the framework is added but no animations)
+- Advanced dynamic walking speed.
+Adjusts to ground slope, and optionally to temperature (for integration into a weather system).
 - Extra mantling features: Auto-mantling over short obstacles.
 - Easier project integration: there is no need to modify config files in this fork.
 See #Setting Up The Plugin.